Alextopher/advent-of-code/README.md

 ## Goals

-My first is to not give up, if start missing days I don't want to give up.
+My first is to not give up.
+If start missing days I want to continue trying.

-My second is work on my writing skills, I want to write an understandable explanation for each day.
+My second is work on my writing skills.
+Maybe creating visualizations, writing about my solutions, or just writing about my thought process.